jvanasco/imagehelper/README.md

 #### IMPORTANT Note:

-This package is in the process of being largely rewritten....
+This package was in the process of being largely rewritten...
+It really needs to be rewritten, but is production safe

 ## About

-`imagehelper` is a fork of some image helping routines that were built at FindMeOn a while back.
+`imagehelper` is a fork of some image helping routines that were built for FindMeOn.com around 2005.

 `imagehelper` allows you to define a schema for resizing images as a simple `dict`, and will then easily resize them.

 `imagehelper` also supports uploading the resized images - and an archival version - onto amazon's s3.

+`imagehelper` requires `Pillow`.
+Earlier versions relied on `PIL` or supported both.
+This is an old package.

-`imagehelper` will try to use `Pillow` but fall back on `PIL` if that is unavailable.  it will try to import `boto` for communicating with s3.
+it will try to import `boto` for communicating with s3.
 If you don't want to use s3, no worries.

 The package was originally aimed at thumbnails, but it works for all resizing needs that are aimed at downsampling images.